-The term 'low-level' concern does not mean that it is insignificant, it means that the behaviour towards a child does not meet the threshold set out at paragraph 338 of KCSIE 23.
+The term 'low-level' concern does not mean that it is insignificant.
 A low-level concern is any concern - no matter how small, and even if no more than causing a sense of unease or a 'nagging doubt' - that an adult working in or on behalf of the school or college may have acted in a way that:

-• is inconsistent with the staff code of conduct, including inappropriate conduct outside of work; and

-• does not meet the allegations threshold or is otherwise not considered serious enough to consider a referral to the LADO.
+- is inconsistent with the staff code of conduct, including inappropriate conduct outside of work, and - does not meet the harm threshold or is otherwise not serious enough to consider a referral to the LADO.